-- In the 1880s, referring to the “letterpress” in a magazine would be talking about the written material, i.e. the text—e.g. “Some good illustrations sadly let down by poor quality letterpress.”
+- In the 1880s, to refer to the “letterpress” in a magazine meant talking about the written material, i.e. the text—e.g. “Some good illustrations sadly let down by poor quality letterpress.”

 - Soon after that, the name letterpress was applied to the printing process itself.

-- Letterpress printing uses raised printing surfaces which get inked by rollers, then print the ink onto paper.
+- Letterpress printing used raised printing surfaces which were inked by rollers, then printed the ink onto paper.

-- The raised areas are said to be “in relief,” standing up above the non-inked areas.
+- The raised areas were said to be “in relief,” standing up above the non-inked areas.